To provide comprehensive support services to children, teens and their families who are grieving the death of someone significant.

 Columbia University conducted a study that indicated that children who do not have the opportunity to mourn the loss of a parent can suffer negative effects such as depression, behavior problems, poor school performance, and low self-esteem.
 Further research found that siblings who experienced the death of a sibling had higher levels of behavior problems and significantly lower social competence in comparison to unaffected children.
 Childhood trauma that is not addressed can be carried into adulthood and can be manifested in a variety of destructive ways including drug/alcohol problems, relationship failures, and psychiatric disorders

-- Support Groups for Kids and Adults - 8 week and monthly
+- Support Groups for Kids and Adults - 8 weekly sessions

 - Teen Retreats, Moms Retreat, & Dads Getaway